the-programmers-hangout/website/src/content/resources/topic/projects/http-project-guide/chapter-05.md

 ## Chapter 4: Reading from the socket.

-Its a good start, we have a server that can accept connections.
+It's a good start, we have a server that can accept connections.
 It will write a message to the client.

 But we aren't reading anything from the client.
 This will all change now.